 \subsubsection{Image selection}\label{image-selection}}

-In the beginning, we selected seven images with good weather from late summer to late fall (25th Aug, 5th, 12th, 20th, 26th Sep, 3rd, and 10th Oct) in 2015.
-To avoid the effect of shadows, we selected the images from 11:00 a.m. to 2:00 p.m.
-Since the temporal patterns of autumn foliage coloration vary among species, this season is suitable for classifying vegetation.
-While acquiring a series of images costs a lot with UAVs and airborne imagery, time-lapse cameras are particularly good at observing such temporal patterns of leaf color.
+Initially, we selected seven images with good weather from late summer to late fall (25 Aug; 5, 12, 20, and 26 September; 3 and 10 October) in 2015.
+To avoid the effects of shadows, we selected images from 11:00 a.m. to 2:00 p.m.
+As the temporal patterns of fall foliage coloration vary among species, this season is suitable for classifying vegetation.
+While acquiring a series of images is expensive with UAVs and airborne imagery, time-lapse cameras are particularly good at observing temporal patterns of leaf color at low cost.

 \hypertarget{automatic-image-to-image-alignment}{%